All Episodes

 He cuts the Republicans out of the healthcare debate completely.

-They don't they're they're not even part of the discussion.
+They're not even part of the discussion.

-Uh he really believed we could rid Washington of revolving doors filled with lobbyists.
+He really believed we could rid Washington of revolving doors filled with lobbyists.

 Oh, yeah, right.

-He has unions there for closed door meetings.
+He has unions there for closed-door meetings.

-He shut the doors uh when when C-SPAN so we're talking about C-Span here, not the Rush Linbush.
+So we're talking about C-SPAN here, not the Rush Limbusha.

 They frost out C-SPAN.

-Kevin from Richmond, Virginia, you're live on the Rush Limbaugh show.
+You're live on the Rush Limbo show.

 Hello, Mark.